-THIS CHANGE IN CONTROL SEVERANCE AGREEMENT (this "Agreement"), effective as of Date"), is made by and between FARMER BROS.
-CO., a Delaware corporation (the "Company"), and
+THIS CHANGE IN CONTROL SEVERANCE AGREEMENT (this "Agreement"), effective as of, (the "EffectiveDate"), is made by and between FARMER BROS.
+CO., a Delaware corporation (the "Company"), and(the "Executive").

-, (the "Effective").

 WHEREAS, the Company considers it essential to foster the continued employment of well qualified, senior executive management personnel; and